RealUranar/HiWi/README.md

 quit
 ```

-Lastly we convert the `System.prmtop` and `System.inpcrd` files into gromacs input files using the `parmed` libary in python.
+Lastly we convert the `System.prmtop` and `System.inpcrd` files into gromacs input files (.gro and .top) using the `parmed` libary in python.
 ```python
 import parmed as pmd